 Adderall is a common medication used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 It is the brand name composed of amphetamine and dextroamphetamine, representing a combination drug that contains four salts of amphetamine.

-When taking this drug, users feel more focused.
-However, misuse among those without ADHD is becoming increasingly more common.
+Misuse among those without ADHD is becoming increasingly more common.
 Increasing rates are particularly high among students and athletes.
 What begins as a means of enhancing focus and performance can quickly spiral into misuse, addiction, and Adderall withdrawal.